M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_2.md

 **Notes:**

 - If the `customer` object is omitted, the system will use the authenticated user's profile information instead
-- Available vehicle IDs: "standard-saloon", "estate", "large-mpv", "extra-large-mpv", "executive-saloon", "executive-large-mpv", "vip", "vip-mpv", "wheelchair-accessible"
+- Available vehicle IDs: "standard-saloon", "estate", "mpv-xl", "mpv-xxl", "executive", "executive-mpv", "vip-executive", "vip-executive-mpv"

 #### Success Response